sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 The above builds the Docker image, removing intermediate containers after a successful build.
 It may take a moment while Docker *pulls* dependent layers.
 Once completed, however, dependent layers will be cached during subsequent builds.

-Once built, get a listing of images:
+After the build completes, get a listing of images:

     docker images